isa-ulisboa/greends-dms-exercises/dms_ex_09_create_tables.md

 # Exercise 9 - Create tables in the database

 The goal of this exercise is to create tables in the database to accommodate our data.

+> Your solutions for this exercise should be submitted via Moodle.
+You should create a SQL script with solution queries identified as **Q**.The deadline for submissions is **22th November 2024**.

-We will start by creating tables corresponding to the NUTS1 to 3, and Municipalities and Freguesias.
+We will start by creating tables corresponding to the NUTS1 to 3, and Municipalities (aka NUST4) and Freguesias (aka NUTS5).
 For that, we will use the SQL DDL command **create**.

-The data to be imported to the database is in csv files, with the following structure (example):
+The data to be imported to the database is in csv files, with the following structure (example for NUTS1):

 codes|parent_code|Nível|Código|Designação
 -----|-----------|-----|------|----------